AndyDick/plex-discord-bot/README.md

 ***

 ## Commands
+### General commands
+* `!clear <number of messages>` : removes messages within the last 14 days up to the number specified
+* `!shutdown` : shuts the bot down if the user is an admin
+* `!ping` : returns `pong` and logs the bots pings
+* `!leave` : makes the bot leave the voice channel if its connected to one
+* `!join` : makes the bot join the user's voice channel if they are connected to one

+### Playing from Plex
 * `!plexTest` : a test to see make sure your Plex server is connected properly
 * `!clearqueue` : clears all songs in queue
 * `!nextpage` : get next page of songs if desired song is not listed
 * `!pause` : pauses current song if one is playing
-* `!play <song title or artist>` : bot will join voice channel and play song if one song available.  if more than one, bot will return a list to choose from
+* `!play <query to search for>` : bot will join voice channel and play song if one song available.  if more than one, bot will return a list to choose from
 * `!playsong <song number>` : plays a song from the generated song list
 * `!playa <album>` : plays an album
 * `!playartist <artist>` : play an entire discography